hichMich/m-peaks-mfi/README.md

 ```
     git clone https://github.com/hichMich/m-peaks-mfi.git
 ```
+This stack leverages:
+- A PostgreSQL database server, coupled with the PostGIS extension for geospatial functionalities.
+- An API service

 ### How to launch it
 Navigate to the directory containing the docker-compose.yml file and execute the following commands: